SpudGunMan/sdr-keys/README.md

 # adding more keys,pots or whatever..
 - [breakout](https://learn.adafruit.com/adafruit-macropad-rp2040/attaching-external-hardware) devices details

-you can easily add an additional higher resolution or weighty VFO knob!
-TO-DO
+you can easily add an additional higher resolution or weighty VFO knob! or a foot switch TO-DO

 # Errata
  - [Adafruit Downloads](https://learn.adafruit.com/adafruit-macropad-rp2040/downloads) for Scats etc.